PTTA and Family Involvement

 Welcome!
 The CDS Parent Teacher Trustee Association (“PTTA”) includes each of us.
 All CDS parents, as well as staff, teachers, administrators, and members of the Board of Trustees are automatically members of the PTTA.

 The PTTA aspires to welcome, educate, communicate, and appreciate.
 We work to welcome all families to the school and events, educate parents about school-wide issues and learning opportunities, facilitate communication throughout the community, and coordinate appreciation events for the faculty and staff.
 The Class Liaisons, Buddy Family Program, Welcome Potluck, Family Farming Program, Faculty Appreciation Dinner and Luncheon, as well as Bid & Bash and Country Fair, are just a few activities organized or supported by the PTTA.
-We do all of this in hopes of creating a greater sense of community within the school.
+We do all of this in the hope of creating a greater sense of community within the school.
 Everyone is encouraged and welcome to participate!

-I hope that you will take the time to get involved and explore more about how you can support your PTTA!
-Feel free to reach out with any ideas, questions or thoughts to firstname.lastname@example.org.
+All families are encouraged to get involved and explore more about how you can support your PTTA and should feel free to reach out with any ideas, questions or thoughts to email@example.com.

 We view school as a collaborative experience for and by many, rather than simply an exercise in individual achievement.
 It is our heartfelt belief that the vitality of our community depends on the active participation of everyone in it.
-Families are involved as partners in their children's education and contribute their time and talents in a number of different ways, depending upon their interests, abilities and availability.
+Families are involved as partners in their child's/children's education and contribute their time and talents in a number of different ways, depending upon their interests, abilities and availability.
 Some parents read to the children in the classroom and drive on field trips, some help coordinate annual school events such as the Country Fair, while others assist with fundraising and marketing.